Some parts of this page may be machine-translated.

 Achievements

-Ministry of Health, Labour and Welfare notification, PMDA inquiry matters, safety reports, papers for submission, various diagnostic guidelines, press releases, various internal materials
+Ministry of Health, Labour and Welfare notifications, PMDA inquiry items, safety reports, submission papers, various diagnostic guidelines, press releases, various internal documents

 Medical Device Translator

-To provide high-quality translation, translators with prior knowledge of diagnostic and treatment procedures using specific medical devices will be in charge of the translation.
+To provide high-quality translations, translators with prior knowledge of diagnostic and therapeutic procedures involving specific medical devices will be responsible for the translations.

 15 years of translation experience